N3VEM/RadioRocketV2/README.md

 The rocket uses 70cm LoRa to send telemetry packets, relay messages, and respond to commands.

 ## Ground Station
 The ground station is a single board computer, LoRa feather module, SDRplay Dongle, and all the associated wiring and power components, built into a project enclosure.
-It's primary purpose is to receive the LoRa and APRS data, and then act as a server to serve up that data via node-red and/or sound packet modem to a web browser and APRS client running on a connected device (a laptop, tablet, etc.)
+It's primary purpose is to receive the LoRa and APRS data, and then act as a server to serve up that data via node-red and and a networked sound modem so that it can be displayed in a web browser and APRS client running on any other network connected device (a laptop, tablet, etc.)